Back to: LINQ Tutorial For Beginners and Professionals

 LINQ Left Outer Join in C# with Examples

-In this article, I am going to discuss LINQ Left Outer Join in C# with Examples using both Method and Query Syntax.
-The Left Join is also called Left Outer Join.
-Please read the following three articles before proceeding to this article as they all are required to understand the Left Outer Join.
+In this article, I will discuss LINQ Left Outer Join in C# with Examples using Method and Query Syntax.
+The Left Join is also called the Left Outer Join.
+Please read the following three articles before proceeding to this article, as they all are required to understand the Left Outer Join.

 Examples to Understand Left Outer Join in LINQ:

-Let us Understand Left Outer Join in LINQ with some Examples using C# Language.
-To Understand LINQ Left Outer Join, we are going to use the following Employee and Address Data Sources.
-So, first, create a class file with the name Employee.cs and then copy and paste the following code into it.
-This is a very simple class having 3 properties i.e. Id, Name, and AddressId.
-We have also created one method i.e. GetAllEmployees() which is going to return a collection of Employees which is going to be one of our data sources.
+Let us Understand Left Outer Join in LINQ with Examples using C# Language.
+We will use the following Employee and Address Data Sources to understand LINQ Left Outer Join.
+First, create a class file named Employee.cs and copy and paste the following code.
+This class has three properties: ID, Name, and AddressId.
+We have also created one method, GetAllEmployees(), which will return a collection of Employees, one of our data sources.

 using System.Collections.Generic; namespace LINQLeftOuterJoin { public class Employee { public int ID { get; set; } public string Name { get; set; } public int AddressId { get; set; } public static List<Employee> GetAllEmployees() { return new List<Employee>() { new Employee { ID = 1, Name = "Preety", AddressId = 1}, new Employee { ID = 2, Name = "Priyanka", AddressId =2}, new Employee { ID = 3, Name = "Anurag", AddressId = 0}, new Employee { ID = 4, Name = "Pranaya", AddressId = 0}, new Employee { ID = 5, Name = "Hina", AddressId = 5}, new Employee { ID = 6, Name = "Sambit", AddressId = 6} }; } } }

-Next, create another class file with the name Address.cs and then copy and paste the following code into it.
-This is a very simple class having 2 properties i.e. ID, and AddressLine.
-We have also created one method i.e. GetAddress() which is going to return a collection of addresses which is going to be our second data source.
+Next, create another class file with the name Address.cs and copy and paste the following code.
+This class has two properties, i.e., ID and AddressLine.
+We have also created one method, i.e., GetAddress(), which will return a collection of addresses, which will be our second data source.

 using System.Collections.Generic; namespace LINQLeftOuterJoin { public class Address { public int ID { get; set; } public string AddressLine { get; set; } public static List<Address> GetAddress() { return new List<Address>() { new Address { ID = 1, AddressLine = "AddressLine1"}, new Address { ID = 2, AddressLine = "AddressLine2"}, new Address { ID = 5, AddressLine = "AddressLine5"}, new Address { ID = 6, AddressLine = "AddressLine6"}, }; } } }

-Here we created two methods that will be going to return the respective Employees and Addresses which are going to be our data sources.
-We have hard-coded the data sources but in real-time you will get the data from a database.
-If you further notice we have two employees with address id 0 which means these two employees do not have a matching address in the address data source.
+In our example, we created two methods to return the respective Employees and Addresses, which will be our data sources.
+We have hard-coded the data sources, but you will get the data from a database in real-time.
+If you notice, we have two employees with address ID 0, which means these two employees do not have a matching address in the address data source.

 Examples to Understand LINQ Left Outer Join using Query Syntax in C#:

-Let us an example to Understand LINQ Left Outer Join using Query Syntax using C#.
-In order to perform the left outer join using query syntax in LINQ, we need to call the DefaultIfEmpty() method on the results of a Group Join.
-In LINQ Query Syntax there is no such Group Join operator is available.
-Here we need to use the LINQ Inner Join along with the “into” operator as discussed in the previous article.
+Let us see an example of Understanding LINQ Left Outer Join using Query Syntax using C#.
+To perform the left outer join using query syntax in LINQ, we need to call the DefaultIfEmpty() method on the results of a Group Join.
+In LINQ Query Syntax, no such Group Join operator is available.
+We need to use the LINQ Inner Join and the into operator discussed in our Previous Article.
 Let’s see the step-by-step procedure to implement the LINQ Left Outer Join in C#.

-The first step to implement the LINQ Left Outer Join is to perform Group Join and store the result into a variable by using the “into” operator.
-In the below code snippet, as you can see, the list of Employees is inner-joined with the list of Addresses based on the AddressId Property of the Employee object that matches the ID property of the Address object.
-And then we are storing the result in the EmployeeAddressGroup using the “into” operator.
+The first step in implementing the LINQ Left Outer Join is to perform Group Join and store the result in a variable using the “into” operator.
+In the code snippet below, as you can see, the list of Employees is inner-joined with the list of Addresses based on the AddressId Property of the Employee object that matches the ID property of the Address object.
+And then, we store the result in the EmployeeAddressGroup using the “into” operator.
 The following code exactly does the same thing.

-In the second step, we need to include each element of the first (i.e. left) data source in the result set irrespective of whether that element has any matching element found or not in the second (i.e. right) data source.
-In order to do this, we need to call the DefaultIfEmpty() method on each sequence of matching elements from the group join.
+In the second step, we need to include each element of the first (i.e., left) data source in the result set, irrespective of whether that element has any matching element found in the second (i.e., right) data source.
+To do this, we need to call the DefaultIfEmpty() method on each sequence of matching elements from the group join.

-In our example, we need to call the DefaultIfEmpty() method on each sequence of matching Address objects.
-The DefaultIfEmpty() method returns a collection that contains a single, default value if the sequence of matching Address objects is empty for any Employee object which will ensure that each Employee object is represented in the result collection.
-That means if the corresponding value is empty, then it will take the default value based on the data type.
+In our example, we need to use the DefaultIfEmpty() method on each sequence of matching Address objects.
+The DefaultIfEmpty() method returns a collection containing a default value if the sequence of matching Address objects is empty for any Employee object, ensuring that each Employee object is represented in the result collection.
+That means if the corresponding value is empty, the default value will be taken based on the data type.
 The following code exactly does the same thing.

 The default value for a reference type is null.
 So, you need to check for the null reference before accessing each element of the Address collection.
 The complete example code is given below.
-The following example code is self-explained, so please go through the comment lines for a better understanding.
 In the below example, we are implementing the LINQ Left Outer Join using Query Syntax.
+In the below example, we are projecting the result to an anonymous type.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Query Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var QSOuterJoin = from emp in Employee.GetAllEmployees() //Left Data Source join add in Address.GetAddress() //Right Data Source on emp.AddressId equals add.ID //Inner Join Condition into EmployeeAddressGroup //Performing LINQ Group Join from address in EmployeeAddressGroup.DefaultIfEmpty() //Performing Left Outer Join select new { emp, address }; //Projecting the Result to Anonymous Type //Accessing the Elements using For Each Loop foreach (var item in QSOuterJoin) { //Before Accessing the AddressLine, please check null else you will get Null Reference Exception Console.WriteLine($"Name : {item.emp.Name}, Address : {item.address?.AddressLine} "); } Console.ReadLine(); } } }